ForsTest3/Strobe-Light-Analog-Circuit/README.md

 We want to modify this, so that ideally it will only be bright on ONE side, and that ideally the potentiometer value be swapped to something smaller (like 100k or 10k).

 As for why we chose a 10uF capacitor instead of say a 100uF capacitor, it is because the higher the value the capacitor is, the less sensitive the LED display is.
+This is because the capacitor charge and discharge will take longer as it can now store more.
+Due to the current still being the same, having it store 1/3Vcc and 2/3Vcc will take longer.

-This is because the rate at which the capacitor charges and discharges will be different compared to a smaller value capacitor.
-Due to potentiometer values, in some cases results in the LED not lighting up while trying to obtain a very high frequency of blinking.
+Likewise, with some potentiometer values there are cases that result in the LED not lighting up while trying to obtain a very high frequency of blinking.

 # Theory and decisions behind pinout placements
 <img width="600" height="279" alt="image" src="https://github.com/user-attachments/assets/9b49348d-215b-4eff-a162-9608d2c26ac6" /><br/>